mehtabmahir/auto-60hz-cpp/README.md

 - **Refresh Rate Control**: Switches the refresh rate between 60Hz and 120Hz depending on the window's state.
 - **System Process Filtering**: Ignores system applications such as `explorer.exe`, `widgets.exe`, and `snippingtool.exe` to focus only on user applications.
 - **Low Resource Usage**: The program is optimized to minimize CPU usage (<0.1%), ensuring your system's performance remains unaffected while it runs.
+- **Checks for AC**: Skips the script if the device is plugged into power.

 ## Efficiency
 The program is designed to run in the background with minimal CPU usage (<0.1%).
 By reducing unnecessary screen refresh rates when not in fullscreen mode, it can help improve battery life by up to **20%** on portable devices.